sujjasf/mycodingbasics/DONTREADME.md

 studying pani garne>😁
 now to make some changes in the directory

-this is the second last commit of today and i am still doing alxi
+this is the second last commit of today and i am still doing alxi.. this is the last commit and now tomorrow will be my day and my year web ko project ni sakaunu parne